giantmachines/sensor-interview-java/README.md

-Sensor class can be constructed with the arguments for higher and lower limits and an input array called buffer.
+Functions class can be constructed with the arguments for higher and lower limits and an input array called buffer.

-Your job is to complete the Sensor class so the tests in SensorTest pass.
+Your job is to complete the Functions class so the tests in FunctionsTest pass.

 Requirements: Java 8, maven